AR-937/all-things-code-app/README.md

 ## Purpose

-This project demonstrates my full-stack web development skills, particularly in ASP.NET MVC and related technologies. **All Things Code** serves as both a learning resource and a portfolio to showcase my technical abilities to potential employers.
+This project demonstrates my full-stack web development skills, particularly in ASP.NET MVC and related technologies. **All Things Code** serves as a learning resource and a portfolio to showcase my technical abilities to potential employers.

 ## Contact